Table of Contents Show

 Have a reserve fundHave a reserve fund

 Your motto should always be “Hope for the best but plan for the worst.”
 Make sure you have a reserve fund for both planned and unplanned maintenance.
 Even if your tenant caused the damage, you might still have to pay out-of-pocket expenses.

-Lastly, ensure you have a smooth rent collection method that works for both you and your tenant.
-These days it’s effortless to collect rent through online services such as PayPal, SquareCash or just a good old bank transfer.
+Lastly, ensure a smooth rent collection method for you and your tenant.
+These days it’s effortless to collect rent through online services such as PayPal, SquareCash, or just an excellent old bank transfer.